nitinkc/AI-ML-math-foundations/docs/modules/06-determinism.md

-# Module 6: Deterministic vs Stochastic Behavior
+# Module 6: Temperature - Deterministic vs Stochastic Behavior

 ## A tale of the same ticket, run twice